Acoustic wave

-Acoustic waves are a type of energy propagation through a medium by means of adiabatic loading and unloading.
-Important quantities for describing acoustic waves are acoustic pressure, particle velocity, particle displacement and acoustic intensity.
-Acoustic waves travel with a characteristic acoustic velocity that depends on the medium they're passing through.
-Some examples of acoustic waves are audible sound from a speaker (waves traveling through air at the speed of sound), seismic waves (ground vibrations traveling through the earth), or ultrasound used for medical imaging (waves traveling through the body).
+Acoustic waves are types of waves that propagate through matter—such as gas, liquid, and/or solids—by causing the particles of the medium to compress and expand.
+These waves carry energy and are characterized by properties like acoustic pressure, particle velocity, and acoustic intensity.
+The speed of an acoustic wave depends on the properties of the medium it travels through; for example, it travels at approximately 343 meters per second in air, and 1480 meters per second in water.
+Acoustic waves encompass a broad range of phenomena, from audible sound to seismic waves and ultrasound, finding applications in diverse fields like acoustics, engineering, and medicine.

 Wave properties

-Acoustic wave is a mechanical wave that transmits energy through the movements of atoms and molecules.
-Acoustic wave transmits through liquids in longitudinal manner (movement of particles are parallel to the direction of propagation of the wave); in contrast to electromagnetic wave that transmits in transverse manner (movement of particles at a right angle to the direction of propagation of the wave).
-However, in solids, acoustic wave transmits in both longitudinal and transverse manners due to absence of shear moduli in such a state of matter.
+An acoustic wave is a mechanical wave that transmits energy through the movements of atoms and molecules.
+Acoustic waves transmit through fluids in a longitudinal manner (movement of particles are parallel to the direction of propagation of the wave); in contrast to electromagnetic waves that transmit in transverse manner (movement of particles at a right angle to the direction of propagation of the wave).
+However, in solids, acoustic waves transmit in both longitudinal and transverse manners due to presence of shear moduli in such a state of matter.